This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Some of the top attractions in Wieden include the Third Man Museum and Karlskirche on Karlsplatz.

-Wieden has a great vibe to it and there are many local cafés and some of the best restaurants to choose from.
+Stay in Wieden for its great vibe.
+There are many local cafés and some of the best restaurants to choose from.

 The downside to the district is that, given the local food and goods markets, it can get pretty busy on weekends.
 It’s also a bit of a commute to get to many of the centrally located Vienna attractions.